-- In May 2013, the Company and its partner relinquished their respective interests in Block 2AB after the drilling of three (3) unsuccessful offshore wells over the prior two (2) years. - In September 2013, the Company and its partner relinquished their respective interests in the Central Range Area after the drilling of two (2) unsuccessful wells over the prior two (2) years. - In the third quarter of fiscal 2014, the Company transitioned into a financial and organizational restructuring phase whereby management actively engaged in vendor settlement efforts and negotiations with potential joint venture partners to sell or farm out the Company's existing working interests in various blocks. - In December 2013, the Company executed a farm-out agreement with Range Resources Limited for fifty (50) percent of the Company's interests in the Guayaguayare Area in Trinidad, resulting in a reduction of approximately \$15.5 million of the Company's remaining work commitment in the blocks.
-The farm-out agreement is subject to Government approval. - In March 2014, the Company entered into a sale and purchase agreement with BG International for the sale of its Block 5(c) assets in Trinidad, and closing of the transaction occurred in June 2014.
-Refer to "Recent Developments".
+- In May 2013, the Company and its partner relinquished their respective interests in Block 2AB after the drilling of three (3) unsuccessful offshore wells over the prior two (2) years. - In September 2013, the Company and its partner relinquished their respective interests in the Central Range Area after the drilling of two (2) unsuccessful wells over the prior two (2) years. - In the third quarter of Fiscal 2014, the Company transitioned into a financial and organizational restructuring phase whereby management actively engaged in vendor settlement efforts and negotiations with potential joint operating partners to sell or farm out the Company's existing working interests in various blocks. - In December 2013, the Company executed a farm-out agreement with Range for fifty (50) percent of the Company's interests in the Guayaguayare Area in Trinidad, resulting in a reduction of approximately \$16 million of the Company's remaining work commitment in the blocks, subject to government approval.
+Refer "History Recent Developments". - In March 2014, the Company entered into a sale and purchase agreement with BG International for the sale of its Block 5(c) assets in Trinidad.